 If you want a quality off road hoverboard with great stereo sound and safety features, consider Tomoloo’s V2 Eagle hoverboard.
 While it doesn’t have the best battery around, it still offers some solid specs and a new Bluetooth 4.2 Stereo Speaker system.
 The app is also very thorough and gives you complete control of your all-terrain hoverboard.

 The motor on this off-road hoverboard is worth discussing.
-It’s a dual-motor system, each measuring in at 350 watts, with a battery that takes around 3 hours to fully charge.
+It’s a dual-motor system, each providing 350 watts of nominal power, with a battery that takes around 3 hours to fully charge.
 That gives you just over 8.5 miles of ride time at a slower pace.

 The max speed is 9.3mph, which would shorten the ride’s length.
 Wondering about the tires?
 They measure in at 8.5 inches and allow the board to hold up to 265 pounds.
 The Tomoloo Eagle V2 itself weighs about 29.5 pounds.